shrayus-masanam/MCPS-SAT-Averages/README.md

     "yMoE": 1.5 // give or take 1.5 pixels from the y-position },
 ```
-This was done for all *At a Glance* documents from 2017-2018 to 2021-2022, the years in which MCPS has reported scores from administrations of [the new SAT](https://newsroom.collegeboard.org/one-year-first-administration-march-2016-students-say-new-sat-makes-it-easier-show-their-best-work) (400-1600 point scale).
+This was done for all *At a Glance* documents from 2017-2018 to 2021-2022, the years in which MCPS has reported scores from administrations of [the New SAT](https://newsroom.collegeboard.org/one-year-first-administration-march-2016-students-say-new-sat-makes-it-easier-show-their-best-work) (400-1600 point scale).
 The documents have not been included in this repository, but my own config file has.

 ## The Results